klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.sendRawTransaction(signedTransaction [, callback])
 ```

-Send a `signed transaction` to the Klaytn network.
+Sends a `signed transaction` to the Klaytn.

 The `signedTransaction` parameter can be a "RLP-encoded signed transaction."
 You can get the RLP-encoded transaction of a signed transaction using `transaction.getRLPEncoding`.
 For convenience, `caver.rpc.klay.sendRawTransaction` also accepts a "signed transaction instance" as parameter.